wkalt/dp3/README.md

   of topics in this kind of query can be wide - frequently in the dozens or hundreds, and infrequently in the thousands depending on the architecture of the producer.
+* Execute "as-of join"-style temporal queries across different topics to identify scenes of interest.
+For example: "Show me the last 100 instances when the car was turning left in the rain with more than 10 pedestrians in the intersection".
 * Run heavy computational workloads on a "narrow" selection of topics.
 For instance, run distributed Spark jobs over hundreds of terabytes of images.
   This workload may care less or not at all about ordering, but cares a lot